-Proposals which may affect a heritage asset will be required to include an assessment which describes the significance of the asset and their setting.
+Proposals which may affect a heritage asset will be required to include an assessment which describes the harm to the significance of the asset and their setting.

 Development within and adjacent to all heritage assets will be strictly controlled.
-Development which fails to preserve or enhance the character or appearance of the Conservation Area will not be supported.
+Development which fails to conserve or enhance the character or appearance of the Conservation Areas will not be supported.